Manama is the capital and largest city of Bahrain, with a population of about 157,000 people.

 Warnings & Dangers in Manama

 OVERALL RISK : MEDIUM

 The risks in Manama are at the same level as the risks in main European cities, except for scams and kidnapping risk which are very rare in Manama.
 The overall safety Index is 54 which shows that the crime level in the city is not on the envious level.

 Transport and traffic risks are very frequent in Manama due to reckless drivers who do not respect road signs and speed limits.
 Roads in Manama are of high quality; however, accidents regularly happen, especially during the night since some of the careless drivers do not turn on their lights.
 You can also rent a car or use taxis to travel around Manama, but bear in mind that the taxis are very expensive.

 PICKPOCKETS RISK : MEDIUM

-Manama is a famous holiday destination with a huge number of tourists which in turns leads to the probability of pickpocketing and mugging, so tourists need to take care of the bag snatching that does happen.
-Airports, market places and beaches are the target places of the thieves.
+Manama is a famous holiday destination with a huge number of tourists which in turn leads to the probability of pickpocketing and mugging, so tourists need to take care of the bag snatching that does happen.
+Airports, market places, and beaches are the target places of the thieves.

 NATURAL DISASTERS RISK : MEDIUM

-Normal and frequent weather conditions in Manama include the enormously high temperatures, over 50°C. There is a risk of sandstorms and severe thunderstorms which occasionally happen.
+Normal and frequent weather conditions in Manama include the enormously high temperatures, over 50°C. There is a risk of sandstorms and severe thunderstorms that occasionally happen.